 Sixty million people living in Southeast Asia’s Mekong River Basin are sustained by the river.
-This is especially true for the 75 percent whose livelihoods and food security depend on agriculture and fisheries, and who face grave threats from the impacts of climate change, including crop failure.
+This is especially true for the 75 percent whose livelihoods and food security depend on agriculture and fisheries, and who face grave threats from the impacts of weather-related events, including crop failure.

 Sample Activities

-Build regional platform partnerships to act as knowledge centers of climate change adaptation.
+Build regional platform partnerships to act as knowledge centers of climate adaptation.

 Implement local initiatives in Thailand, Cambodia, Lao PDR, and Vietnam that draw on indigenous experience and build capacity for making science-based decisions and policies.

-Assess ecosystem services, including monetizing the impacts of climate change on crops and fisheries, to assist policymakers and planners in understanding tradeoffs between economic decisions and environmental impact.
+Assess ecosystem services, including monetizing the impacts of changes in climate on crops and fisheries, to assist policymakers and planners in understanding tradeoffs between economic decisions and environmental impact.

 Scale up successful pilots and promote their sustainability.